jules2689/trudeau/trudeau/2020-04-19/post_news.md

 We know that the RCMP used Twitter, as I've been saying, they've been using that a lot.
 The suspect was traveling in an RCMP -- what looked like an RCMP vehicle and what looked like an RCMP uniform.
 We don't know too much about how he got those items or where exactly they came from, whether they were legitimate items or not.
-But he was traveling in an RCMP vehicle and then shortly after that, the RCMP told US that he had switched to a silver s.
+But he was traveling in an RCMP vehicle and then shortly after that, the RCMP told us that he had switched to a silver s.
 U.v.
 Chevy tracker.
 We believe that's how it played out.